Call for Artists 2026

 The goal of our six-month residency is to enable an artist to create new work that advances their art practice while also aligning with the Museum’s mandate.
-We are currently building our next temporary and travelling exhibition eat make share: a taste of immigration and looking for a local artist or chef with a project idea inspired by the exhibition’s theme statement:
+We are currently planning for the spring 2027 launch of the exhibition LULLABY from MELKI Films.
+This year we are looking for a local musician, music teacher or ethnomusicologist to create a 60 minute, music-based, school group/youth workshop inspired by LULLABY.
+Contact Carrie-Ann Smith for a description of the exhibition.

 Apply to the Artist in Residence Program